NUSGreyhats/lrn2lrn/lessons/rayyan_1_windows/lessonplan.md

 )
 GOTO loopyloop
 :: Single-line comment, will be skipped!
 Note: GOTO can be used as loops!
-:loopyloop
+:: Single colon for labels, we can do loops using GOTO :loopyloop
+:: Single line for-loop (prints all .txt files)
-FOR %%F IN (*.txt) DO echo %%F &:: Display all .txt file names
+FOR %%F IN (*.txt) DO echo %%F

-CALL :add 10 11 &:: Perform a function call with param1=10 and param2=11
-ECHO %RESULT% &:: should echo 21
+:: Perform a function call and print out the result CALL :add 10 11 &:: Perform a function call with param1=10 and param2=11 ECHO %RESULT% &:: should echo 21

+:: Define the add function
 :add
-SETLOCAL # Ensure all set only applies for local context set retval=0 set a=%1 # %1 stands for first argument, %2 for second ... set b=%2
+:: Ensures all variables set applies to "local context" SETLOCAL set retval=0
+:: Note: %1 stands for first argument, %2 for second ...
+set a=%1
+set b=%2
-set /A "retval=a+b" &:: Use /A to perform arithmetic ENDLOCAL & SET result=%retval% &:: Set result to return value
+:: Use /A to perform arithmetic operations set /A "retval=a+b"
+:: Terminate "function scope" and set result as return value ENDLOCAL & SET result=%retval%
 ```

 Again, this is just a very small program and there are many other methods / functions out there.
 You may refer to [this link](https://en.wikibooks.org/wiki/Windows_Batch_Scripting) For more details